devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 .. _dap_dap:

-Assistant for creating assistants packages
+Assistant for creating Assistants packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a DevAssistant package containing set of assistants that help you create this quite complicated directory structure and package your DAP.
+There is a DevAssistant package containing set of Assistants that help you create this quite complicated directory structure and package your DAP.
 It's called dap and you can `get it form DAPI <https://dapi.devassistant.org/dap/dap/>`_.

 .. code:: sh